Meow & Forever

 If you are able to provide the following care, it is important your pet is spayed/neutered, in good health, and up to date on vaccinations.
 It’s beneficial if they are house-trained and reasonably well-behaved.
 Then:

-- Choose 1 to 3 great photos to feature your pet in any advertising.
+Choose 1 to 3 great photos to feature your pet in advertising.
 Remember, one blurry photo is like no photo at all!
 You want people to connect with the image!
-It has to be crisp, clear, with the focus on the cat’s face and eyes open.
+It has to be crisp, clear, and it should focus on the cat’s face with their eyes open.
 Take a look at this short, fun video for taking great photos with your cell phone.

 Get the Word Out